tmishinev/Customer_Segmentation_report-Arvato_Bertelsmann/README.md

 ### 1. Project Overview:

-- Unsupervised part - Customer segmentation between Global population and Customers of the company

-- Supervised part - Mailout campaign prediction
+The project is divided in two parts.
+First part uses unsupervised learning techniques to identified common clusters between the general population of Germany and the current customers of the company.
+The goal is to extract parts of the general population which is more likely to become a customer.

 ### 2. Data